 I'm only a teenager.
 Will that make it harder for me to get published?

 Some of my friends were published when they were teens, like Kody Keplinger and Hannah Moskowitz!
-Age will not make getting published easier - understanding the process, skill, talent, and luck will.
-Work hard and keep writing, and your chances of being published will improve.
+Your age will not make getting published easier or harder - understanding the process, skill, talent, and luck will.
+Work hard, work smart, and keep writing, and your chances of being published will improve.

 How do you fight writer's block and finish a story?